know-how

 Heritage and modernity

 Since 2021, Julien Thimon embodies the new face of Rhums Clément.
-After accompanying Robert Peronet in ageing and blending at Habitation Clément for eighteen years, he in turn became cellar master.
+After accompanying Robert Peronet in ageing and blending at the Habitation Clément for eighteen years, he then became cellar master.
 In this capacity, he oversees all stages of the production process, from the selection of sugarcane varieties to the bottling of the rum.
-While guaranteeing its age-old quality, he innovates, renews and perfects Clément rums with bold new blends.
+While preserving its age-old quality, he innovates, renews, and perfects Clément rums with bold new blends.

 A NEW PRODUCTION UNIT